brando90/learning_lean/learning_lean_notes.md

 ref:
   - https://leanprover.github.io/theorem_proving_in_lean4/tactics.html#more-tactics
   - https://course.ccs.neu.edu/cs2800sp23/ref.html
+  - my conv about `cases h with`: https://leanprover.zulipchat.com/#narrow/stream/113489-new-members/topic/how.20to.20name.20new.20hypothesis.20using.20cases.20h.20with.20in.20Lean.204

+### repeat and repeat'

+> repeat' tac runs tac on all of the goals to produce a new list of goals, then runs tac again on all of those goals, and repeats until tac fails on all remaining goals. e.g., if you have 3 goals (proof states) that resulted from applying a theorem that gave 3 identical new subgoals (e.g., `a->a->a->goal` and you have `a` three times) and you want to solve `a` quickly with say assumption or simp, then you can do `reapeat' assumption` which would close the three goals/proof states by applying assumption for you 3 times instead of having to use the dot notation `.` to close each goal/proof state seperately manually.

+### deriving Repr
+`deriving Repr`

 ### Dot deperator for cases .
 Do `.` to handle each case e.g., in induction.